JamesClonk/backman/docs/usage.md

 See [metrics documentation](/docs/metrics.md) for response format.

 The `/metrics` endpoint can be disabled by setting `disable_metrics` to `true` (see [JSON configuration](/docs/configuration.md#json-properties)).
 The endpoint can also be made available without HTTP basic-auth protection, by setting `unprotected_metrics` to `true`.
 This is useful in Kubernetes deployments to allow Prometheus to scrape the endpoint without needing custom configuration for the credentials.
+For the same reason it also possible to disable logging output for any HTTP request going to the `/metrics` endpoint by setting `disable_metrics_logging` to `true`.

 ## On-demand backup with Cloud Foundry tasks